matudinglin/Computer-Animation-and-Simulation-Projects/Motion Capture Interpolation/README.md

   - #Computation time Analysis
 - Add two rendering parameter buttons, can control joint radius and bone radius.
   - #Showcase or ./Report/radiusButton.mp4
+- FPS counter in Command Prompt.
+  - #Showcase or ./Report/FrameRateDisplay.png
 # Graphs Anlysis
 For each of these graphs, the X axis should be the frame number, and Y axis the angle in degrees.